Badr-Ait-Hammou/Pokedex_Flutter/README.md

 # to run this app :

-you have to install flutter on youre device ,
+you have to install flutter on your device ,
-For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help "getting started with Flutter development" check the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.